 I spent the better part of 2 days trimming trees and found the Gerber folding hand-saw invaluable.
 It cuts thru anything up to about 2.5″ with ease.
 It dispatches the green stuff with ease, where a hatchet will bounce or glance right off.
 Some complaints say the blade flexes too much, but you can tighten it easily.
 Fits in cargo pants pocket too.

 Kershaw OSO Sweet Knife: The sky is the limit when it comes to survival knives.
-For the beginner, or someone on a budget, a decent quality, all purpose knife is what you need until you have a chance to use it and learn what you you like and don’t like, feature-wise, before you invest in something more pricey.
-This Kershaw OSO Sweet Knife is highly rated and will cost about $23.
+For the beginner, or someone on a budget, a decent quality, an all-purpose knife is what you need until you have a chance to use it and learn what you like and don’t like, feature-wise before you invest in something more pricey.

 Chemical Lighting aka Light Sticks: These are inexpensive, portable and easy to use.
 These come in a number of colors so take your pick.
-Read all about light sticks at Lighting Your Way With Chemical Lighting.
+Read all about light sticks at 10 Reasons to Add Glow Sticks to Your Survival Kit.

 Help support Backdoor Survival.
 Purchases earn a small commission and for that I thank you!

 A Practical Guide to Storing Food For the Long Term